winstonlarson/old_website/resume.md

 Contributed to the development of a revolutionary manufacturing line to improve aircraft quality & takt time, building & presenting critical industrial robotic vision & manipulation systems to upper management.

 **Schlumberger Limited**, *Summer 2011*<br>
-*Manufacturing Engineering Intern*
+*Manufacturing Engineering Intern* <br>
-Led a team to design, build, and implement apparati for testing electrical components for oil service equipment.
+Led a team to design, build, and implement apparati for testing electrical components for oil exploration equipment.

 ----